 However, one of his greatest achievements would not be made known until 1997, when it was declassified by the government.
 Chambers played a key part in the Canadian Caper, the covert mission to rescue six American diplomats from Iran in 1979.
 For years he kept it a secret.
 Of course, the story would famously be told in the Academy Award–winning 2012 film Argo, which featured John Goodman as Chambers.
 The Hollywood guru also designed disguise kits for the CIA — not far removed from his Mission: Impossible work.
 The CIA would award Chambers with the Intelligence Medal of Merit.

 Argo barely scratched the surface of his work as a true American patriot.
-Think of him the next time you spot Spock's ears, Dr. Smith's eerie clones or Roddy McDowall under rubber on MeTV.
+Think of him the next time you spot Spock's ears, Dr. Smith's eerie clones or Roddy McDowall under rubber.